-In addition, regulatory capital takes account not only of ordinary operations, but also of an estimate of the dividends to be paid on 2013 net income, the amount of which has been determined on a conventional basis as one-fourth of the dividend proposed by the Shareholders' Meeting of 22 April 2013 for 2012 (0.05 euro per ordinary share and 0.061 euro per savings share).
+In addition, regulatory capital takes account not only of ordinary operations, but also an estimate of the dividends to be paid on 2013 net income, the amount of which has been determined on a conventional basis as three-quarters of the dividend proposed by the Shareholders' Meeting of 22 April 2013 for 2012 (0.05 euro per ordinary share and 0.061 euro per savings share).

-With respect to the method for determining regulatory capital, it should be remarked that following the notice received from the Bank of Italy on 9 May 2013, a negative prudential filter has been applied in the amount of one-fifth of the DTAs resulting from multiple cases of tax realignment of goodwill.
-The application of this filter entailed a negative effect on the Core Tier 1 ratio of three hundredths of a point.
+With respect to the method for determining regulatory capital, note that following the notice received from the Bank of Italy on 9 May 2013, a negative prudential filter has been applied to sterilise the positive effects on Core Tier 1 associated with multiple cases of tax realignment of goodwill.
+The effects of this sterilisation, spread over a 5-year period from report as at 31 March 2013, were calculated in reference to the associated DTAs as at 31 December 2012, net of the substitute tax paid and the total of such DTAs reversed to the income statement during the period.
+The application of this filter led to a negative effect on Core Tier 1 of 3 hundredths of a point.

-By contrast, the application effective from 1 January 2013 of the amendments to IAS 19 (an accounting standard that governs employee benefits) relating to the elimination of the "corridor method" did not have any regulatory impact, inasmuch as the negative valuation reserve generated was essentially sterilised through the specific prudential filter envisaged by the Bank of Italy.
+The application effective 1 January 2013 of the amendments to IAS 19 (an accounting standard that governs employee benefits) had a limited impact for regulatory purposes, inasmuch as the negative valuation reserve generated was essentially sterilised through the specific prudential filter envisaged by the Bank of Italy.

-The Total capital ratio stood at 13.6%, while the Group's Tier 1 ratio was 11.6%.
-The ratio of Tier 1 capital net of ineligible instruments to risk-weighted assets (Core Tier 1) was 10.7%.
+The Total capital ratio stood at 14.4%, while the Group's Tier 1 ratio was 12.5%.
+The ratio of Tier 1 capital net of ineligible instruments to risk-weighted assets (Core Tier 1) was 11.5%.

 Lastly, in a Regulation published on 18 May 2010, the Bank of Italy provided new supervisory instructions concerning the prudential treatment of reserves associated with debt securities issued by the central governments of EU countries and classified among "Financial assets available for sale".
-In particular, the Regulation allows the capital gains and losses recognised through such reserves associated with the foregoing securities to be completely neutralised effective from 1 January 2010, as an alternative to the already established asymmetrical approach (full deduction of the net capital loss from Tier 1 capital and partial inclusion of the net capital gain in Tier 2 capital).
+In particular, the Regulation allows the capital gains and losses recognised through such reserves associated with the foregoing securities to be completely neutralised effective 1 January 2010, as an alternative to the already established asymmetrical approach (full deduction of the net capital loss from Tier 1 capital and partial inclusion of the net capital gain in Tier 2 capital).
 The Intesa Sanpaolo Group has elected to apply this approach.
-Accordingly, the regulatory capital and capital ratios as at 31 March 2013 account for this measure (the effect on the Core Tier 1 ratio is +10 basis points).
+Accordingly, the regulatory capital and capital ratios as at 30 September 2013 account for this measure (the effect on the Core Tier 1 ratio is +5 basis points).